wubw/BinweiBlog/2018/personal_branding.rst

    :tags: career
    :category: Management

-To be a great technical person, you do not only do exceptional technical work, and also exceptional job to see your skills.
+To be a great technical expert, you do not only do exceptional technical work, and also exceptional job to see your skills.

 Build your personal brand
 ===========================